 Then a light bulb turned on – MAKE MY OWN hardwood furniture sliders with scraps of fabric, fleece and batting!

 I rushed to my scrap pile and started grabbing fluffy things and some other bits of fabric.
-I cut square-ish shapes and put them in piles.
+I cut rectangle or square-ish shapes and put them in piles.
 Soft, slippery fabric on one side (to protect and slide on the floor) and a cotton top (so the furniture will stay put).

 This project wasn't about beauty but function so I didn't worry about exact cuts or perfect seams.
 I just put the pedal to the metal and whipped up another 6 sets of sliders (4 per set since most furniture has 4 legs or 4 corners to lift and move.)

 They worked GREAT!
 I saved myself about $30-40 and put a dent in my scrap pile – win-win!